-Smartphones locally store each observed EphID together with the corresponding proximity, duration, and a coarse time indication (e.g., "April 2").
+Smartphones locally store each observed EphID together with the corresponding proximity, duration, and other auxiliary data, and a coarse time indication (e.g., "The morning of April 2").
 See Figure AA.
-Besides, each device stores the keys SK_t it generated during the past 14 days.
+Besides, each device stores the keys $SK_t$ it generated during the past 14 days.
 This parameter, which defines the maximum period for which any data (both observed and generated EphIDs) are stored on the device is a system parameter and is determined by guidance from health authorities.